 SR stands for safety responsibility.
-The SR-22 is a form filed by your insurance company directly to the state.
-You’ll only need one if the state has a reason to require you to file evidence of insurance coverage beyond its usual requirements.
-The SR-22 may be required to reintstate driving privileges after an uninsured accident or conviction, such as a DUI.
+The SR-22 may be required to reinstate driving privileges after an uninsured car accident or a conviction, such as a DUI.
+The SR-22 is a form filed by your insurance company and sent directly to the state.
 The form is filed electronically, but not all insurance companies do it instantly.
 It’s important to have auto insurance in place, and you should know how long it will take to get the SR-22 to the state (and process it) before you go down to DMV to get your license back.

-If you try to get a State Farm SR-22 or an Allstate SR-22, you’ll find that it’s incredibly expensive.
+If you try to get an SR-22 from an insurance giant such as State Farm or Allstate (for example), you’ll find that it’s incredibly expensive.
 On the other hand, Effective Coverage works with many different carriers and has a fit for nearly everyone.
-We can give you a Progressive SR-22 or an SR-22 from The General in a matter of minutes.
-We understand this is a difficult time in your life and that you want to get the paperwork taken care of quickly so you can go about the business of living.
+We can give you an affordable SR-22 in a matter of minutes.
+We understand this is a difficult time in your life and that you want to get the paperwork taken care of quickly.

 Did you know there’s also something called an SR-26?

 This is what the insurance company files with the state when your coverage is no longer in force.
 For all intents and purposes, it amounts to an order to suspend your license immediately.
 If you are required to make a financial responsibility filing, you’re also required to maintain that financial responsibility filing in good standing on an ongoing basis.
 If you don’t do this, your license is suspended again.
 Financial responsibility insurance can be expensive, but consider the cost of not having it.
 New York, for example, will charge you $75 or more for each suspension in order to reinstate your license.
 If you pay your insurance late twice (and have to reinstate your license as a result), it costs you more than a month of insurance would!

 This requirement follows you for quite some time, as well.